techgirlgeek/local_dev/README.md

   7. vagrant up { site to build }
     1.  example: vagrant up oncampus.dev
   8. Sit back, relax, and watch the magic happens.
+    1. If your vagrant up fails, or you want to refresh any of your installs, do the following:
+    2. vagrant provision site.dev

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site}`.